-This year, Labor Day falls on Monday, September 2, 2013.
+This year, Labor Day falls on Monday, September 2, 2024.

-Labor Day Began
+How Labor Day Began

-On September 5, 1882 in New York City the first Labor Day in the U.S. was celebrated as a "workingman's holiday" when (despite the threat of mass firings!) workers united in a parade 10,000 strong down Broadway proudly led by Irish-American activist Peter MacGuire.
+On September 5, 1882 in New York City the first Labor Day in the U.S. was celebrated as a "workingman's holiday" when (despite the threat of mass firings) workers united in a parade 10,000 strong down Broadway proudly led by Irish-American activist Peter MacGuire.

-And so a holiday was born.
+A holiday was born.

 holiday.